 Why I Added the Citi Strata Premier Card to My Wallet

-Citi Strata Premier Card to My Wallet
+Citi Strata Premier Card to my Wallet

 If you’ve followed my points and miles journey, you know I don’t add cards to my wallet lightly.
 With so many annual fees and overlapping benefits, every new addition has to earn its place.
 Recently, I decided to apply for the Citi Strata Premier Card — here’s why.